 French majors are required to study abroad for at least one semester in a university-approved program where classes are taught in French.
 Elon offers students a chance to broaden their awareness of other cultures through study abroad programs in Paris, Montpellier, and Lyon, France as well as Dakar, Senegal..
 Students may also experience French on a daily basis while studying abroad in Rabat, Morocco.
 Students may also pursue a Dual Degree in International Business by spending two years at Elon University and two years at NEOMA School of Management in Reims, France.

-Elon students may enhance their on-campus learning by participating in the Language House living-learning community housed in the Global Neighborhood, weekly conversation tables and ongoing cultural events offered by the French Club and the Department of World Languages and Cultures.
+Elon students may enhance their on-campus learning by living on the Polyglot Floor living-learning community housed in the Global Neighborhood, weekly conversation tables and ongoing cultural events offered by the French Club and the Department of World Languages and Cultures.
 Exemplary students in the French program are eligible for induction into Pi Delta Phi, the national French Honor Society.

 One of the hallmarks of an Elon education is the close learning relationship between faculty and students.
 Individual attention from professors is the norm in all majors.
 Faculty members are very engaged with students outside the classroom and take a personal interest in each student’s progress.
 Elon’s French faculty blend professional experience and academic training with a love of teaching.

 Dr. Sophie Adamson’s interests include the intersections of literature, identity, popular culture, humor, social criticism and film.
 She was the recipient of the Excellence in Teaching award from Elon's College of Arts and Sciences in 2010.
 Her current projects focus on developing connections between students and French-speaking communities - both locally and worldwide via internet technology.